michelebusta/MicroserviceWorkshops/Lab_Setup/AWS_EKS_Lab_Setup/Lab_Setup_For_AWS_EKS.md

     `sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable"`

+5. Add and setup Node.js v8.x repository.

+    `curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -`

-5. Update the Ubuntu packages and install Docker engine, node.js and the node package manager in a single step by typing the following in a single line command.
+6. Update the Ubuntu packages and install Docker engine, node.js and the node package manager in a single step by typing the following in a single line command.
 When asked if you would like to proceed, respond by typing “y” and pressing enter.

-    `sudo apt-get update && sudo apt install docker-ce nodejs npm`
+    `sudo apt-get update && sudo apt install docker-ce nodejs`

-6. Now, upgrade the Ubuntu packages to the latest version by typing the following in a single line command.
+7. Now, upgrade the Ubuntu packages to the latest version by typing the following in a single line command.
 When asked if you would like to proceed, respond by typing “y” and pressing enter.

     `sudo apt-get upgrade`

-7. When the command has completed, check the Docker version installed by executing this command.
+8. When the command has completed, check the Docker version installed by executing this command.
 The output may look something like that shown in the following screen shot.
 Note that the server version is not shown yet, because you didn’t run the command with elevated privileges (to be addressed shortly).

     `docker version`

     ![WSL](images/ex0-task8-image_01.png)

-8. You may check the versions of node.js and npm as well, just for information purposes, using these commands.
+9. You may check the versions of node.js and npm as well, just for information purposes, using these commands.

     `nodejs --version`

     `npm -version`

-9. Add your user to the Docker group so that you do not have to elevate privileges with sudo for every command.
+10. Add your user to the Docker group so that you do not have to elevate privileges with sudo for every command.
 You can ignore any errors you see in the output.

     `sudo usermod -aG docker $USER`

     ![WSL](images/ex0-task8-image_02.png)

-10. In order for the user permission changes to take effect, exit the SSH session by typing ‘exit’, then press \<Enter>.
+11. In order for the user permission changes to take effect, exit the SSH session by typing ‘exit’, then press \<Enter>.
 Repeat the commands in Task 6: Connect securely to the build agent from step 3 to establish the SSH session again.
-11. Run the Docker version command again, and note the output now shows the server version as well.
+12. Run the Docker version command again, and note the output now shows the server version as well.

     ![WSL](images/ex0-task8-image_03.png)

-12. Run a few Docker commands.
+13. Run a few Docker commands.

     * One to see if there are any containers presently running